voxelwind/voxelwind/README.md

 ## Special Thanks

 * [MiNET](https://github.com/NiclasOlofsson/MiNET) was invaluable in helping me figure out some of the more difficult stuff.
+* [yawkat's protocol documentation](https://confluence.yawk.at/display/PEPROTOCOL/pe-protocol-docs+Home) was also useful, especially for encryption.

 ## Requirements